karpanai/karpanai-web/data/blog/2006/05/03/rings-and-rolexes.md

 “No, I was joking.”

-“Don’t joke boss, this is our business.”
+“Don't joke boss, this is our business.”

 ---

 Ring moves away.
 Eat-me comes back.
 I duck into McDonalds and buy a tea and sit down at a table.
-I must’ve been halfway through the tea when a young man in a yellow shirt approaches me.
+I must've been halfway through the tea when a young man in a yellow shirt approaches me.

 “Sir, when are you leaving?”